Has your lifestyle and hormones left your skin moody

 - Vitamin B12 – Cobalamin: Another anti-ageing vitamin, B12 is necessary for cellular reproduction, helping to keep your skin youthful and healthy, as well as keeping inflammation at bay.

 Vitamin C is an essential micronutrient for humans.
 The antioxidant properties of vitamin C or ascorbic acid, and its role in collagen synthesis make it a vital molecule for skin health.

 - Protective: Vitamin C is a powerful antioxidant, it promotes the oxidant scavenging activity of the skin protecting against environmental oxidative stress, helping to prevent and treat UV photodamage.

 - Anti ageing: It is required to build collagen – your skins internal scaffolding that prevents sagging skin ,lines and wrinkles

 - Rebuilds fragile skin: If your skin is undermined vitamin C will help to support the epithelial barrier function against pathogens, it also strengthens and thickens a skin that is impaired.

-If you could hire an army to defend your skin against daily assaults like pollution and stress that lead to premature ageing then I’m sure you would – but fortunately vitamin E which fronts up as your skin’s own battalion, might be the next best thing.
+If you could hire an army to defend your skin against daily assaults like pollution and stress that lead to premature ageing, then I’m sure you would.
+Fortunately, Vitamin E, which fronts up as your skin’s own battalion, might be the next best thing.

-Vitamin E is found concentrated in sebum, the substance produced by oil glands, the lipid-based “glue” that holds cells together.
-Here’s what happens when you feed your body vitamin E:
+Vitamin E is found concentrated in sebum, the lipid-based “glue” that holds cells together that is generated by your oil glands.
+Here’s what happens when you feed your body Vitamin E:

 Ageless Eye Duo will help with a number of eye conditions, including reducing purple discoloration, pigmentation and signs of premature ageing.